rizchelwood/workshop/docs/ch5.md

 We are going to create an IBM account, Kubernetes cluster, and deploy our application from a provided yaml file.

-Go [here](https://github.com/rizcheldayao/workshop) and pull down the repo then go to the `chapter5-code-result` folder.
+Go [here](https://github.com/rizcheldayao/workshop) and clone the repo then go to the `chapter5-code-result` folder.
 In this section, everything will need to be done locally.

 ## Create IBM Cloud account and Kubernetes cluster